-- Analyse To solve the next-biggest problem in top-down MS/MS: implementing novel deconvolution procedure to attribute isotopic peaks to individual molecules or fragments.
+- Sequence The biggest problem in top-down MS/MS: sequencing of large proteins, will be solved by implementing novel gas-phase radical reactions in the ground-breaking MS/MS device, the Omnitrap.
+An ion mobility (IM) device will be attached to it, providing hardware deconvolution of overlapping isotopic clusters that present a daunting problem for deconvolution algorithms.
+The ions will then be detected by an ultra-high resolution Orbitrap mass analyser with extended functionality. - Analyse To solve the next-biggest problem in top-down MS/MS: implementing novel deconvolution procedure to attribute isotopic peaks to individual molecules or fragments.
 The custom-designed FT Booster will offer the most modern advances in signal acquisition and real-time data processing, will increase the MS/MS spectra quality and radically simplify them via our breakthrough deconvolution algorithm. - Optimize To optimize the front-end, online separation of large proteins, by replacing the conventional (and poorly suitable for large proteins) high-pressure reversed-phase liquid chromatography (LC) with a revolutionary novel low-pressure separation device called the pI-Trap. - Combine To combine in a seamless way the above components into a TopSpec instrumentation platform by designing sophisticated software to control the whole platform as a single apparatus.
 Novel software for data acquisition, processing and analysis, including de novo protein sequencing, will be created. - Utilize This will then allow us to create novel top-down strategies that will fully utilize the analytical power of TopSpec to sequence large proteins, and to implement these strategies for solving disease-related problems.

-1.3 Interdisciplinarity and non-incrementality of the research proposed
+Interdisciplinarity and non-incrementality of the research proposed 1.3